Jonathan Doye, Professor of Theoretical Chemistry, Oxford

 • Oxford University, Oxford, England, UK

 Did you happen to see my two notes from this past June?
-Of my hundred closest geometer friends (students, faculty, professionals), nobody knew the name of our 22-sided tetrahedral-octahedral object with a gap — https://81018.com/15-2/ — so just yesterday Hattie Bryant (my lovely wife) named it an eikosihedron.
+Of my hundred closest geometer friends (students, faculty, professionals), nobody knew the name of our 30-sided tetrahedral-octahedral object with a gap — https://81018.com/15-2/ — so just today I tentatively named it an triantahedron.

-We would use the Greek to distinguish it from the icosahedron with its 20 tetrahedrons.
-The eikosihedron would have the five octahedra with five tetrahedra on top and five on the bottom.
+The triantahedron would have the five octahedra with five tetrahedra on top and five on the bottom.

 As the professional, scholars’ scholar, would you approve?